opsschool/curriculum/config_management.rst

 system.

-The first such tool to gain prominence was CFEngine, an open-source project written in C by Mark Burgess, a CS professer at Oslo University.
-CFEngine popularised the idea of _idempotence_ in systems administration tasks, encouraging users to describe their system administration tasks in ways that would be convergent over time rather than strictly imperative shell or perl scripting. (.. todo:: a specific example might help)
+The first such tool to gain prominence was CFEngine, an open-source project written in C by Mark Burgess, a CS professor at Oslo University.
+CFEngine popularized the idea of *idempotence* in systems administration tasks, encouraging users to describe their system administration tasks in ways that would be convergent over time rather than strictly imperative shell or perl scripting.

+.. todo:: a specific example of convergent over time might help

 In the early 2000s, the systems administration community began to focus more intensely on configuration management as distributed systems became both more